jjghockey/DataFest2021/README.md

 1. R (https://mran.microsoft.com/download) or (https://cran.r-project.org/bin/windows/base/) I prefer the mran version as it is optimized for multi-threading.
 It is not required for this program.
 2. RStudio (https://rstudio.com/products/rstudio/download/)

+# Scripting

+see 20210408_Script.r for R code for all of the PPTX graphics and machine learning walkthrough.
+This code will auto-load all of the required packages.